pingcap/docs/choose-index.md

         +-------------------------------+---------+-----------+-----------------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
         ```

-If the conditions contain nested `OR`/`AND`, or if the conditions correspond to the index columns only after transformations such as expansion, TiDB might not be able to use IndexMerge or make full use of all conditions.
-It is recommended that you perform prior testing and verification for specific scenarios.
+If the conditions contain nested `OR`/`AND`, or if the conditions correspond to only indexed columns after transformations, such as expansion, TiDB might not be able to use IndexMerge or make use of all conditions.
+It is recommended to verify the behavior of each specific case.

 The following are some examples: